centerionware/external_services/readme.md

 # Latest Features
 Added Reflector support.
-[Add Kubernetes-Reflector](https://github.com/emberstack/kubernetes-reflector) to your cluster, then the reflector can mirror a single certificate to many sources, and it updates quick.
+[Add Kubernetes-Reflector](https://github.com/emberstack/kubernetes-reflector) to your cluster, then the reflector can mirror a single certificate to many destinataions.

 ```yml
 certificates: